MicrosoftLearning/mslearn-openai/Instructions/Labs/06-use-own-data.md

     - **Region**: *Same region as your Azure OpenAI resource*
     - **Redundancy**: Locally-redundant storage (LRS)

-1. Once the resource is being created, come back to Azure OpenAI Studio and select **Create a new Azure Cognitive Search resource** with the following settings.
+1. Once the resource is being created, come back to Azure OpenAI Studio and select **Create a new Azure AI Search resource** with the following settings.
 Anything not specified leave as the default.

     - **Subscription**: *Same subscription as your Azure OpenAI resource*
     - **Resource group**: *Same resource group as your Azure OpenAI resource*